 - Students who intend to enrol in this course must prove their satisfactory completion of Australian Year 12 or international equivalent, or a minimum 2 years industry experience in related fields.

 - Students must have good communication skills.
-Candidates whose English is not their first language may be required to prove their English language skills which is equivalent to an upper intermediate level (IELTS 5.5).
+Candidates whose English is not their first language are required to prove their English language skills which is equivalent to at least an upper-intermediate level (IELTS 5.5 equivalent)

 - Successful completion of Certificate IV in Screen and Media is recommended prior to starting this course.